Why it Pays to Understand the Six Stages of Financial Planning

 These 6 stages, done well, help you identify, plan for, and reach your financial goals where possible.
 Is there one that stands out as more important than the others?

 Yes, we believe so.
 The first step is the most important by far because it’s about relationships and trust.
 If you can’t trust your financial planner, if the relationship is not strong; there is no possibility of moving on to the next 5 steps.
-It’s important to make sure you are comfortable that your financial planner has taken the time to understand your needs, goals and preferences before they make any recommendations .
+It’s so important that The Certified Financial Planners Board in the USA calls the first step in the process: Establish and define the client/planner relationship1.
 It’s essentially the same as the FPA version, but the emphasis is on the relationship, rather than the work to be done.

 Step 1 of the process is the key to your future prosperity